Amo-Addai/mobile-app-development/README.md

 It will be a playground for dynamic tech stack combinations, in Mobile app frameworks only (Ongoing project, as my public code will be released in timely intervals).

-Reach out to me to gain access to my private Flutter  & Pure Native/Web Mobile Repositories.

-Here are the links to each project: